realitymediabook/realitymediabook.github.io/_chapters/chapter-Preface.md

 syntaxHighlighter: no
 ---

-If you want to enter the immersive book immediately, click on the image below.
+If you wish to enter the immersive book immediately, click on the image below.

 \[portal image into Onboarding room\]